 Type of risk Risk Risk mitigation measures Financial Fish farmers limited budgetary and administrative capacity.
-Enhance management capacity and train producers in sustainable aquaculture project management programs and practices, as well as in technologies that support costefficient investments.
-Encourage fish farmers to engage in circular economy activities which reduce wastage and enhance profits.
-Provide Project Beneficiaries with ongoing technical assistance on matters relating to finance and management.
-The program will assist producers in developing a sustainable business plan and assist them over the life of the project to identify strategies and instrument to improve them financial situation.
-Encourage where possible the development of producer associations in clusters, cooperatives, or other type of associated with the incorporation of innovative practices and technology into their productive activity.
-Governments at the central and local levels will review administrative and legal requirements to reduce administrative requirements while maintaining appropriate oversight.
+Enhance management capacity and train producers sustainable aquaculture project management programs al practices, as well as in technologies that support cost_efficie investments.
+Encourage fish farmers to engage in circular economy activiti which reduce wastage and enhance profits.
+Provide Project Beneficiaries with ongoing technical assistan on matters relating to finance and management.
+The program will assist producers in developing a sustainat business plan and assist them over the life of the project identify strategies and instrument to improve them finance situation.
+Encourage where possible the development of produc associations in clusters, cooperatives, or other type association to assist them in sharing the financial risk association with the incorporation of innovative practices and technology in their productive activity.
+Governments at the central and local levels will revia administrative and legal requirements to reduce administrative requirements while maintaining appropriate oversight.
 Green technologies' initial costs are generally higher than for traditional technologies.
 A platform will be provided for Aquaculture producers to access information regarding available competitive funds that offer reduced rates and/or technical cooperation resources.
 TA and support will be provided, to ensure that aquaculture producers are assisted in applying for those competitive funds.
 Operational Delays in the implementation of project activities.
 A project implementation plan, a procurement plan and a disbursement plan will be prepared and regularly updated to ensure maximum efficiency in the implementation of project activities.
 An operation manual detailing implementation modalities, expectations and standards will be developed during project preparation and distributed to all stakeholders.
 Disbursement will be staggered to consider the learning curve associated with the implementation of a new project.
-Accordingly, year project disbursement will be backloaded A project launch workshop will be organized to familiarize all relevant stakeholders with operational modalities for the project.
+Accordingly, year project launch workshop will be backloaded A project launch workshop will be bregared to familiarize all relevant stakeholders with operational modalities for the project.
 Additionally, workshop with groups of beneficiaries will be carried out to ensure that their understanding of the project, its objective and instruments is clear, and that their concerns are addressed.
-Service standards will be established to ensure that there are no delays associated with the review and the approval of project-funded products.
+Service standards will be established to ensure that there are no delays associated with the review and the approval of projectfunded products.
 Specific terms of reference will be prepared for all project activities to be implemented by the project during preparation.
 Preparation for procurement process will be initiated as soon as legally possible to ensure that time-lags associated with procurement are limited.
 During project preparation, staff will be trained and capacitated to ensure that the management of the activities under their preview are executed according to plan.
 Operational training refreshers will be provided yearly for the life of the project.